marwan-9/digital-logic-circuits-simulator/README.md

 ## How to Run Using Visual Studio

- 1. Downlaod all files on your local machine.
+ 1. Download  all files on your local machine.
  2. Open "Project Code Framework" folder.
  3. Open "graphics_prj.sln" file, using Visual Studio.
  4. Run the code (F5).